shubham8550/Botto-Re-Whats-app-Bot-installer-Scripts/README.md

 > Star this Repo For Making things Easy for you  (\^_^)

-# How
+# How To install?
 [Windows]
+Open CMD
-Run this Command and thats it..
+Run this Command in Directory Where you want to install bot ..

 ```

 curl https://raw.githubusercontent.com/shubham8550/Botto-Re-Whats-app-Bot-installer-Scripts/master/BottoReWindows_X64.bat --output installer.bat && start installer.bat